59de44955ebd/elevator/README.md

 A Python 3 module for Windows 10/11 for dealing with elevation/UAC.

+## Dependencies

+None.
+The module is 100% based on ctypes and native Winapi functions.

 ## Functions

 The module implements the following 4 public functions: